Note: this is the latest in our Partnerships 101 series. You can read the others below:

 - Decide which account-level data you’d like to share with your partner.
 For example: Name, company, and some kind of sales rep contact info is typically the minimum.

 - Ask your partner to do the same.
 If possible, structure your data using the same fields and same column order.

-- Load or import into cloud or file sharing service.
-Many partnership managers tell us they use several Google Sheets tabs.
+- Load or import the data into a cloud or file-sharing service.
+Some partnership managers have told us they use several Google Sheets tabs.

 - Search for matches.
 You can use VLOOKUP, but many partnership managers end up comparing both sheets manually.